ferclaverino/iot-wilson/README.md

 ## Install on Arduino

-You can instal on arduino 3 possible sketches:
+You can install on arduino 3 possible sketches:

 - Tesch bench mock:
   It publishes random metrics every 5 seconds.